 Smaller volumes or components of buildings trying to achieve .6ACH@50Pa can be next to IMPOSSIBLE to achieve when services penetrations and windows are a part of the building fabric.

-Not so much of a problem, the permeability rate and Air change rate are very similar, due to these types of buildings usually being quite small.
+Not much of a problem for now, the permeability rate and air change rate are very similar, due to these types of buildings usually being quite small.
 Volume and Surface area numbers are largely similar.
-(However, McMansions or Large homes, can enjoy the benefits of ACH)
+(However, very large homes, can enjoy the benefits of ACH)

 Surface area: 1760m2